11/01/18 11:59 PM EST

-Grants of up to $1,200 to Maryland nonprofit organizations, schools, and government agencies for humanities projects targeting public audiences.
-Applications will be considered for public humanities projects, civic education initiatives, and documentary film projects.
-Priority will be given to the programming needs of small-scale institutions and underserved audiences to support new programs in the humanities.
+Grants of up to $1,200 to Maryland nonprofit organizations, government agencies, and schools for small-scale humanities projects and activities.
+This funding component invites applications for public humanities projects, civic education initiatives, and documentary film projects.

 Maryland Humanities grants support public programming with the humanities at its heart — inspiring organizations to explore innovative programs that spark dialogue, strive to engage new audiences, and stimulate the thoughtful exchange of ideas.

 Programs can take many forms, including lectures, new media projects, reading and discussion programs, seminars, interpretive exhibits, local and living histories, spoken word programs, and interpreting oral histories.

 The humanities include the study and interpretation of history, literature (including novels, poetry, drama, and other forms of written expression, both modern and classical), philosophy, ethics, jurisprudence, comparative religion, archaeology, cultural anthropology, and the interpretation (not the creation) of the arts.
 These humanities disciplines are tools that can help us to explore what makes us human, connect us with others, and discover meaning and richness in our lives and for our communities.

 -Use the humanities as a central element of the program or project

 -Reach the general public of Maryland

 -Engage them in discussions about a critical issue or an enriching humanities experience

 -Be handicapped accessible and open without regard to race, color, religion, handicap, national origin, sex, disability, or age.

 The project must be completed within one year of the award.